X

 40 Cans for Lent Food Drive-Thru Food Drive

 Stop, Pop, & Go!
-The Knights are hosting a drive-thru food drive on Sat, April 1 from 10 AM to 1 PM at St. Patrick Church.
+The Knights are hosting a drive-thru food drive on Sat, March 23 from 10 AM to 1 PM at St. Patrick Church.
 Have your trunk or back doors unlocked/open (similar to Shredding event) and the Knights will remove your donations from your vehicle.
 Any non-perishable items that aren’t severely damaged, expired, or used can be donated.
 Produce can be donated, but not refrigerated or frozen foods.
 Non-food items can also be donated, including money or checks (made payable to St. Vincent de Paul).
 All donations will go to SVDP.
+Envelopes are available at the 40 Cans for Lent display in the church gathering space or you may give online here.

 Blood Drive